Jefferson Lewis Edmonds: Testimony for the United States Senate Select Committee

-Move to Southern California
+Move to California

 A preliminary scan of The Liberator Volume 11, Issue 13, 1913-01-17, p.
 02 made by the Los Angeles Public Library from the Edmonds Family Collection for the 2018 Los Angeles City Hall African American Heritage Month Exhibit "Write In America," presented in part by the office of Los Angeles City Council President, Herb Wesson.

 In response to death threats against his family, Edmonds left post-Reconstruction Mississippi for Los Angeles around 1890.
-He lived in Pasadena in 1896, and he published his first newspaper, the Pasadena Searchlight.
+In 1896 he published his first newspaper, the Pasadena Searchlight.
 He was a political supporter of the candidacy of William Jennings Bryan, a Democrat, when the vast majority of Southern California's African Americans were Republicans.
 This political difference of opinion with the majority of the Searchlight's readers led his partners to relieve Edmonds of his editorial duties.

 Participation in political parties

 In spite of the violence and intimidation Edmonds experienced in the South, he remained politically active after moving to California.
 At a time when most African Americans were expected to vote for the Republican “Party of Lincoln” as a matter of course, Jefferson Edmonds advocated political support of candidates who promised to do the most good for the African American community, regardless of party.
 At the turn of the twentieth century, the Silver Platform—removing the United States from the Gold Standard—was popular with farmers for its promise of easing agricultural debt.
 Edmonds supported the Silver Platform through participation in both the Silver Republican Party and the Democratic conventions.